Install and set up Office on an iPhone or iPad

 Need help setting up and using Office apps on an iOS device?

-You'll see the list of files you saved to OneDrive or OneDrive for Business.
+You'll see the files you saved.
 The files you see are specific to the app you opened them in.
-For example, if you opened the Word app, you'll only see Word documents or if you opened the Excel app, you'll see Excel spreadsheets.
+For example, if you opened the Word app, you'll only see Word documents.

 To view any OneNote notebooks you saved to OneDrive or OneDrive for Business, tap + Open Existing.